Is your WordPress website infected with malicious codes?

 #1 Always Update WordPress To Its Latest Version

-This sounds like a no-brainer tip but still, most of the webmasters don’t really pay attention to upgrade their WordPress version.
-As a result, their websites are prone to malicious codes injections and other forms of viruses too.
+This sounds like a no-brainer tip but still, most webmasters don’t really pay attention to upgrading their WordPress version.
+As a result, their websites are prone to malicious code injections and other forms of viruses too.